Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks: Introduction

-To address these challenges, we propose HaQGNN, a hardware-aware quantum kernel design based on Graph Neural Networks, which efficiently integrates quantum hardware topology and device noise characteristics into the design of quantum feature maps, as illustrated in Fig.~\ref{figure3_a}.
-The use of GNNs builds upon our prior work~\cite{liu2025output}, where graph-based models were employed to predict specific properties of quantum circuits with high accuracy.
-Rather than formulating quantum kernel design as a joint optimization over circuit structure and parameters, our approach decouples the process by first generating hardware-aware candidate circuits and then employing graph neural networks to evaluate their potential performance.
-Leveraging the graph structure of quantum circuits, we employ GNNs to predict two surrogate metrics: the Probability of Successful Trials (PST) \cite{wang2022graph}, which reflects circuit fidelity under hardware noise, and Kernel-Target Alignment (KTA), which correlates with downstream classification accuracy.
+Motivated by these limitations, there remains a critical need for approaches that can efficiently identify high-quality and task-specific quantum kernel while explicitly incorporating hardware-specific constraints.
+To this end, we propose a hardware-aware quantum kernel design framework based on graph neural networks.
+Rather than formulating quantum kernel design as a joint optimization over circuit structures and parameters, our approach decouples the process by first generating hardware-aware candidate circuits and subsequently evaluating their performance using graph neural networks (GNNs).
+By exploiting the graph structure of quantum circuits, the GNNs predict two surrogate metrics: the probability of successful trials (PST), which captures circuit fidelity under hardware noise, and kernel-target alignment (KTA), which correlates with downstream classification accuracy.

-The HaQGNN method consists of four steps: (1) candidate circuit generation based on hardware topology and native gate sets; (2) PST prediction via GNNs-1 to filter out low-fidelity circuits; (3) KTA prediction via GNNs-2 to select high-performing kernels; and (4) parameter optimization of the top-$k$ circuits for final kernel selection.
-Furthermore, we incorporate feature selection to reduce input dimensionality, mitigating vanishing similarity issues and enhancing compatibility with NISQ devices.
-To the best of our knowledge, this is the first work to propose a GNN-based, hardware-aware method that evaluates and selects quantum kernel circuits by jointly considering hardware topology, noise characteristics, and circuit structure, followed by task-specific parameter optimization.
-Extensive simulations on IBM quantum devices demonstrate the superiority of HaQGNN over several state-of-the-art quantum kernel baselines across multiple classification tasks and device configurations.
+The proposed framework comprises four stages: generation of hardware-aware candidate circuits based on device topology and native gate sets, filtering via PST prediction to eliminate low-fidelity circuits, ranking via KTA prediction to identify high-performing kernels, and subsequent parameter optimization of the top candidates.
+Furthermore, to further enhance scalability, we incorporate feature selection to reduce input dimensionality and ensure compatibility with NISQ devices.
+Crucially, by integrating hardware information and task-dependent performance estimation within a unified learning framework, the proposed framework enables efficient identification of quantum kernels that are both hardware-compatible and task-relevant.
+Extensive simulations on IBM quantum devices demonstrate that our approach consistently outperforms state-of-the-art baselines across diverse classification tasks and hardware configurations.